rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 True
 ```

 This test uses the 2 things like the event driver would.
-It send an event to
+It sends an event to
 the projection (`terminal`) and receives a new version of the document being
 edited (`document`).
 The assert checks that we get back a document of the
 correct type.

 The event is called `new_size_event`.
-The old one is called only `size_event`.
+The old one is called `size_event`.
+Here
-Here the parallelism comes in.
-We have to duplicate event handlers because the
+the parallelism comes in.
+We have to duplicate event handlers because they have
-have different signatures.
+different signatures.

 ...